 The financial statements of the Company are prepared in accordance with IFRS as issued by the IASB.

 Outlook

-Management expects net income and equity to be \$0 in 2024.
+Management expects profit and loss and equity to be \$0 in 2025.
 This expectation is based on the assumption of a stable economic development and continuation of the Company's business model.